dijidiji/documentation/docs/Splashkit/Unit Testing/research/build-run-workflow.md

     - Running all tests

-        Click Run Tests, each test will be run and the status of each can be seen in the test list.
+        Select Run Tests, each test will be run and the status of each can be seen in the test list.

     - Running a specific test

-        Click Run Test next to any test on the test list to run it
+        Select Run Test next to any test on the test list to run it

 6. Run unit tests with debugging

-    Break points can be set in VS Code like in normal programs, by clicking the red next to a line in a test or pressing F9.
-Then, click Debug Tests to run all tests with debugging or Debug Test next to the test name to run a specific test with debugging.
+    Break points can be set in VS Code like in normal programs, by selecting the red next to a line in a test or pressing F9.
+Then, select Debug Tests to run all tests with debugging or Debug Test next to the test name to run a specific test with debugging.